How to Get Rid of June Bugs

 How to Prevent June Bugs From Colonizing

-If you’re wondering how to keep June bugs away from your yard, there are a number of measures you can take to make your yard less habitable for the adults and their destructive offspring.
-First, make an effort to maintain your yard properly.
+- First, make an effort to maintain your yard properly.
 Dethatch your yard periodically to expose any grubs to predators.
 Since June bug adults like laying eggs on shorter grass, keep your yard at a height of 3 to 4 inches.
-Hiring one of the best lawn care services or using a DIY program like Sunday Lawn Care can help you stay on top of lawn maintenance.

-Attract predators to your yard that will help you get rid of June bugs.
+- Attract predators to your yard that will help you get rid of June bugs.
 Many birds eat grubs, so encourage them to visit your yard by setting up bird feeders, water sources, and birdhouses.
-While you may view wasps as a threat, they are natural predators of grubs.
+Note: While you may view wasps as a threat, they are natural predators of grubs.
 When you see a wasp hovering over your yard, it’s often because they are hunting for grubs.
 While you shouldn’t allow wasps to nest on or in close proximity to your home, many types of wasps are considered beneficial insects and should be left alone to help eliminate grubs and other pests from the yard.

 Final Thoughts

-When battling a June bug invasion it’s important to keep a few important points in mind.
+When battling a June bug invasion, it’s important to keep a few important points in mind.
 While natural methods are the preferred option, they don’t always work.
-If you opt to use a pesticide, be sure to protect yourself when applying those hazardous chemicals and never use pesticides on edible plants.
-While focusing your efforts on eliminating the larvae that are far more destructive to your lawn and garden is a good strategy, don’t forget about the adults.
-By eliminating the adults, you can reduce the number of grubs that hatch in the spring.
+If you opt to use a pesticide, be sure to protect yourself when applying hazardous chemicals and never use pesticides on edible plants.

 Q: Where do June bugs go during the daytime?